disfordave/odin-recipes/README.md

 # odin-recipes
-The best holiday recipes for the odin project.
+The best holiday recipes for you.

+This is my first project for the odin project.